Map of Lowell Canal System in its final (1848) stage, from The power canals of Lowell,

-The Library of the Proprietors of Locks and Canals on the Merrimack (commonly referred to as the Locks and Canals Book Collection) contains works used in the construction, maintenance, and improvement of the Lowell canal system and its mechanisms as well as the hydroelectric plants under the Proprietor’s purview.
-It is comprised of what would have been state of the art books and pamphlets, in English as well as French, dating from the 17th to the early 20th century.
+The Library of the Proprietors of Locks and Canals on the Merrimack (commonly referred to as the Locks and Canals Book Collection) contains reference works used in the construction, maintenance, and improvement of the Lowell Canal system, its mechanisms, as well as the hydroelectric plants that would come under the Proprietor’s purview.
+It is comprised of what would have been state-of-the-art professional engineering and architectural books and pamphlets, in English as well as French, dating from the 17th to the early 20th century.
 Subject areas include architecture, astronomy, civil engineering, law, mechanics, and physics with many of the tomes heavily illustrated.
+It also contains biographies of prominent Lowell figures as well as published sermons by clergy of the region.
 It is hat this self-contained library, that served the informational needs of one of the oldest corporations in North America, has survived intact.
-The prospective use of these antiquarian books may be predominantly in the area of the history of engineering.
+Besides Lowell history, prospective use of these antiquarian books may be largely in the area of the history of engineering.

 |From Tall chimney construction. a practical treatise on theconstruction of tall chimney shafts, etc. [with Plates.] /Bancroft, Robert M, and Bancroft, Francis J. Manchester, 1885.||From A text-book of field astronomy for engineers /Comstock, George C. New York, J. Wiley & Sons, 1902.|

 Location and metrics: Shelved on the 2nd floor of the Center for Lowell History, Mogan Cultural Center.

 Primarily bound codex editions with 15 Hollinger Boxes (5" x" 9" x 12") containing pamphlets.